 And that is what storytelling was, is, and can always be.

-The post "Some Old But Still Classic Digital Stories by Maricopa Faculty" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2013/12/mcli-digital-stories/) on December 17, 2013.
+The post "Some Old But Still Classic Digital Stories by Maricopa Faculty" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2013/12/mcli-digital-stories/) on December 17, 2013.